mattrosi/WP17/outline.md

 - longitudinal observations will allow us to observe the growth of appliance ownership through acquisition and the accompanying growth in electricity use
+- estimates of electricity increase from latent demand
+- signals in electricity use that signal latent demand increases